liebke/avout/README.md

       (set [this value point] "Sets the transaction-value associated with the given clock point.")
       (get [this point] "Returns the value associated with given clock point."))

-The default TransactionReference implementation, ZKRef, uses the data fields of the reference's tval nodes to hold the values for the reference.
+The default TransactionReference implementation, ZKRef, uses the ZooKeeper data fields of the reference's tval nodes (see ZooKeeper STM recipe below for details) to hold the values for the reference.
 Other implementations that access RESTful services, (No)SQL databases, or other data services can participate in transactions together.

 **Commute**, **Alter**, and **Ensure** are optional protocols to support common reference behaviors.